 They are your gross earning less:

 €20 per day (up to a maximum of €60) is deducted from your assessable weekly earnings.
 60% of the balance is then assessed as weekly means.
-Your partner's employment income is assessed in the same way.
+Your spouse, civil partner or cohabitant’s employment income is assessed in the same way.

 Any income from an occupational pension is assessed in full.
-If you have seasonal work, you are assessed on your earnings only during the period you are actually working.
+If you have seasonal work, your earnings are assessed only during the period you are actually working.

 Capital income includes property, savings and investments.
 Any property you own but are not personally using, investments or any other form of capital, will be assessed.
 You may or may not be getting an income from the property or investment.